CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Evaluation

 \section{Evaluation}

-This section investigates the accuracy of CryptoEval and the effect of risk assessment over the flow-related features.
-Moreover, we try to make useful security observations based on an empirical study and the analysis of popular real-world apps.
+In this section, we investigate the accuracy of \sysname{} and the effect of risk assessment over the flow-related features.
+Moreover, we make useful security observations based on the results of an empirical study and the analysis of popular real-world apps.

-We evaluate CryptoEval on two datasets of Android apps, as shown in Table~\ref{tab:dataset}.
-We use a large dataset S1 for the empirical study.
-Dataset S2 contains CryptoAPI-Bench, a public crypto-misuse benchmark with ground truths to evaluate accuracy.
-S2 also contains the apps to elaborate the ability of our framework on revealing threats to real-world apps.
+We evaluate \sysname{} on three app datasets, as shown in Table~\ref{tab:dataset}.
+We use dataset S2 to evaluate the accuracy of \sysname{} and its ability to reveal threats on the attack surface of real-world apps.
+CryptoAPI-Bench in S2 is a public crypto-misuse benchmark with ground truths to evaluate accuracy.
+We also take another evaluation on 15 popular real-world apps to estimate the expected true positives and the precision improvement by augmenting the detector chain from another perspective.
+We use dataset S1 to evaluate the comprehensiveness of our vulnerability list and the effect of risk assessments on app store-side vetting.
+Dataset S3 consists of new releases of the 15 real-world apps in S2, which we used to discuss the vulnerability fixing related to apps' evolution.

 Our experiments are conducted on an elastic compute service with 2.5GHz$\times$ 4 Intel Xeon(R) Platinum 8269CY CPU, 16GB RAM, Linux 4.15.0-88-generic kernel (Ubuntu 18.04), and JDK 1.8.
 For the detector chain, we use CryptoGuard 03.04.00 (commit id 1d520e4) \cite{DBLP:conf/ccs/RahamanXASTFKY19}, \textsc{CogniCrypt}$_\textsc{sast}$-Android 1.0.0 (commit id 856b1da) \cite{cognicrypt-android}, and BinSight (commit id cd8b680) \cite{DBLP:conf/ccs/MuslukhovBB18}.
 For the accuracy investigation, we also use \textsc{CogniCrypt}$_\textsc{sast}$ 2.7.1 (commit id 98eccd4) for Java \cite{DBLP:conf/ecoop/KrugerS0BM18, cognicrypt}.
-For data-flow analysis, we use FlowDroid 2.7.1 (commit id 72734bd) \cite{DBLP:conf/pldi/ArztRFBBKTOM14} and Androguard (commit id 22849b6) \cite{androguard}.
+For data-flow analysis, we use FlowDroid 2.7.1 (commit id 72734bd) \cite{DBLP:conf/pldi/ArztRFBBKTOM14}.
+For the data-source tracking ($DSTrack$), we use Androguard (commit id 22849b6) \cite{androguard}.
 We aim to answer the following research questions.